Documentation

 Step 2: Choose marketplace visibility

-Choose who should be able to view marketplace listings.
+On the Marketplace section, choose who should be able to view listings.

 1. Customers only